overhauldev/savient-sudoku/README.md

 - **Mistake Counter**: Tracks the number of mistakes made by the user.
 - **Victory Page**: Displays a congratulatory message when the puzzle is solved correctly.
 - **Development Tools**: Includes tools for developers to auto-complete the grid and navigate to the victory page.
+- **HTTP POST**: Includes functionality to update a leaderboard when completing the puzzle.

 ## Installation